maxmind/mmdb-from-go-blogpost/README.md

 - [Go 1.14](https://golang.org/dl/) or later must be installed, and `go` must be in your `$PATH`
 - the [`mmdbinspect`](https://github.com/maxmind/mmdbinspect) tool must be installed, and be in your `$PATH`
 - a copy of the [GeoLite2 Country](https://dev.maxmind.com/geoip/geoip2/geolite2/) database must be in your working directory
-- your working directory (which can be located under any parent directory) must be named `mmdb-from-go-blogpost` (this will be the case if you clone the code using the instructions below)
+- your working directory (which can be located under any parent directory) must be named `mmdb-from-go-blogpost` (if you clone the code using the instructions below, this directory will be created in the appropriate place)
 - a basic understanding of [Go](https://gobyexample.com/) and of [IP addresses](https://en.wikipedia.org/wiki/IP_address) and [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) will be helpful, but allowances have been made for the intrepid explorer for whom these concepts are novel!

 ### AcmeCorp's data

+For the purposes of this tutorial, I have mocked up some data for a fictional company, AcmeCorp.
+This method can be adapted for your own real data, as long as that data maps to IPs or IP ranges.

 AcmeCorp has three departments:
 - SRE, whose IPs come from the 56.0.0.0/16 range,